 Yep, no sound effects.
 Oh, and did I mention it’s taken from the big, dramatic, final cutscene?
 That’s right – there are zero sound effects for the entire final cutscene – I’m so done with this game right now.

 Also, the game ended on a cliff-hanger and it looks like we’re getting a sequel, so there’s that to look forward to…

-Well that about wraps things up for this article.
-Don’t forget to like, subscribe to my Youtube channel and leave a comment down below.
+Well, that about wraps things up for this article.
+Don’t forget to leave a comment down below and let me know your thoughts.
 As always, this has been The Subtext and I have been Dan – until next time!